rempsyc/lavaanExtra/paper/paper.md

-frequently requested by researchers (especially in psychology): (a) an horizontal, rather than vertical, layout; (b) the coefficients appear per default (but only significant ones); (c) significance stars, for the regressions; and (d) the use of a sans serif font (as required by APA style for figures).
+frequently requested by researchers (especially in psychology): (a) an horizontal, rather than vertical, layout; (b) the coefficients appear per default (but only significant ones); (c) significance stars; and (d) the use of a sans serif font (as required by APA style for figures).

 Even so, `nice_lavaanPlot` is not perfectly optimal for publication, for example for the use of curved lines, which many researchers dislike.
-Nonetheless, it will still yield excellent and satisfying results for such a quick and easy check.
+Nonetheless, it will still yield excellent and satisfying results for a quick and easy check.

 In turn, the best option for publication is `nice_tidySEM`.
 Let's first look at the default output of the base `tidySEM::graph_sem()` for